neuml/txtai/docs/embeddings/query.md

 The txtai query layer has to join results from two separate components, a relational store and a similarity index.
 With a similar clause, a similarity search is run and those ids are fed to the underlying database query.

-The number of candidates should be larger than the desired number of results as additional filtering could occur.
-If this is not specified, it defaults to 10 times the number of desired results.
+The number of candidates should be larger than the desired number of results when applying additional filter clauses.
+This ensures that `limit` results are still returned after applying additional filters.
+If the number of candidates is not specified, it is defaulted as follows:

+- For a single query filter clause, the default is the query limit
+- With multiple filtering clauses, the default is 10x the query limit

 ### Dynamic columns